VanessaMancia/Azure-Introduction/README.md

 </summary>

-We will create a VM in the cloud that will be our target of attack, and we will observe logs and see what they look like.
+We will create a VM in the cloud that will be our target of the attack, and we will observe logs and see what they look like.
 The ultimate goal of this lab is to differentiate between false negatives, false positives, true positives, and true negatives.

 <b>Actions and Observations<b>